24seconds/orka/README.md

 ## Motivation

 💡 In home and office, sometimes I need to transfer data (text or file) from device1 to device2.
 It would be easy if sharing app (google drive, dropbox, etc) is installed in both devices.
 But most of time, it is not.
 So I decided to make my own sharing service.
-The reason make by myself is because it would be fun and I can customize whatever I want.
+The reason to make this by myself is because it would be fun and I can customize whatever I want.
 Plus, I haven't used webRTC and webSocket before, it's good chance to practice those apis!
 That's why I made `LocalDrop`.

 -------